mitrefccace/asterisk/scripts/README.md

 $ ./patch_and_config.sh --version 15.1.2 --patch --build --config --restart --cli

 ```
-* The example above will look for asterisk-15.1.2 repo so it can apply the patch files within that directory and then
+* The example above will look for the asterisk-15.1.2 repository so that it can apply the patch files then rebuild
-rebuild the source.
+the source.
 Afterwards, it will handle the replacement of the configuration files, restart, and launch the Asterisk CLI.